urosevic/sublime/README.md

 1. [hosts](https://github.com/rodrigoflores/hosts): Support for your /etc/hosts file, including easy commenting and syntax.
 1. [ApacheConf](https://github.com/colinta/ApacheConf.tmLanguage): Support for Apache .conf, .htaccess, .htgroups and .htpasswd files.
 1. [SublimeGremlins](https://github.com/redoPop/SublimeGremlins): Help you to identify invisible and ambiguous Unicode whitespace characters (zero width spaces, no-break spaces, and similar) by highlighting them.
+1. [Non Text Files](https://github.com/bordaigorl/sublime-non-text-files): Allow you to define which binary files should be opened with associated system program (like open PDF in Foxit Reader, ZIP and RAR in 7-Zip, etc)
 ## Abandoned plugins (which still works fine)

 1. [SublimeGit](https://github.com/SublimeGit/SublimeGit/): Full-featured Git integration for Sublime Text 2 and 3. _Show `git log` with bunch of additional details, but looks like abandoned project_